 Human papillomavirus (HPV) is a common virus that can cause cervical, vaginal, and vulvar cancers in women and penile cancer in men.
 HPV can also cause anal cancer, throat cancer, and genital warts in both men and women.
-Around 79 million people in the U.S. have already gotten HPV and about 14 million new infections occur every year.
-In addition, each year in the United States there are approximately 17,500 women and 9,300 men affected by HPV-related cancers.
+Around 79 million people in the U.S. have already gotten HPV and about 14 million new infections occur every year. .
+In addition, each year in the United States there are approximately 39,800 new cases of cancer found in parts of the body in which HPV cancers are typically found and of that number approximately 31,500 can be shown to be HPV related cancers averaging 23,300 cases in women and 16,500 cases in men.
+Digging deeper into the statistics we find that cervical cancer is the most common of the HPV-associated cancers among women and oropharyngeal cancers (cancers of the back of the throat, including the base of the tongue and tonsils) is the most common of the HPV-associated cancers in men.
 HPV leads to approximately 11,000 cases of cervical cancer per year killing more than 4,000 women.

 HPV is so common that nearly all sexually active men and women will be infected with the virus at some point in their lives.
 HPV can be passed even when an infected person has no signs or symptoms.
 In most cases, HPV goes away on its own and people infected with the virus never knew they had it.
 However, when HPV does not go away, it can cause health problems such as genital warts and cancer.